kernel-14/ReproAgent/README.md

-> Experiment artifacts are stored in this repository's `experiment` branch.
-For anonymous review, please use: https://anonymous.4open.science/r/ReproAgent-4C1E/experiment/README.md

 # ReproAgent

-ReproAgent is an automated pipeline for PaperBench-style paper reproduction.
-Given a paper case, it extracts implementation units, builds a faithful reproduction plan, generates a runnable repository, and optionally repairs the repository using validation feedback.

-The current release focuses on the core reproduction pipeline and two ablation entrypoints used in our experiments:

-- **Full ReproAgent**: implementation-requirement channel on, reference-evidence channel on.
-- **w/o Implementation Requirements**: removes the paper-derived implementation-requirement channel from generation and repair.
-- **w/o Reference Evidence**: disables reference-evidence source acquisition and grounding.
+ReproAgent is a contract-guided agent pipeline for paper-to-code reproduction.
+Given a research paper, it generates a runnable repository while preserving the paper-specific methods, protocols, metrics, and artifacts that matter for faithful reproduction.

+The core idea is a persistent implementation contract with two channels:

+- **Implementation-requirement channel**: extracts explicit paper obligations, such as algorithms, losses, metrics, artifacts, dataset rules, and evaluation protocols, and keeps them visible during planning, generation, and repair.
+- **Reference-evidence channel**: retrieves content and structure evidence from related repositories so implicit implementation details, file organization, entry points, and artifact conventions are grounded rather than guessed.

+ReproAgent instantiates this contract in a four-stage **Prepare--Plan--Generate--Repair** pipeline.
+Prepare extracts paper-facing obligations and reference evidence; Plan binds them into work packages and file-level contracts; Generate writes the repository file by file; Repair audits the result against the same contract and runtime feedback.

+> Code and experiment artifacts for anonymous review: https://anonymous.4open.science/r/ReproAgent-E760

 ## Overview